Explore your mortgage options

-If you’re struggling to get a mortgage or you’re a seller having trouble finding buyers who can purchase, check out special programs from government-backed loans, like the Department of Veterans Affairs (VA), Federal Housing Administration (FHA) and U.S. Department of Agriculture (USDA) loans.
-Government-backed loans are a solid resource for buyers who don’t qualify for conventional mortgages.
+Government-backed loans, like Department of Veterans Affairs (VA), Federal Housing Administration (FHA) and U.S. Department of Agriculture (USDA) loans, may offer loans for buyers who don’t qualify for conventional mortgages.

 Now That We’ve Wrapped This Up, What’s Your Next Move?

 A wrap-around mortgage can benefit the seller and the buyer – but everyone must play by the rules.

 As a seller, you need to feel confident that your buyer will make their monthly payments.
 As a buyer, you should only opt for a wrap-around mortgage if you trust the seller or can convince them to let you make direct payments to their lender.

 Cement your trust – and terms – with an agreement that is reviewed and drafted by a real estate agent or lawyer.

 Take the first step toward buying a home.

 Get approved.
 See what you qualify for.
 Start house hunting.

 The Short Version